Khateebxtreme/Khateebxtreme/README.md

 - 🔭 I’m currently working on a portfolio Website
 - 🌱 I’m currently learning MongoDB and Data Structures / Algorithms
 - 👯 I’m looking to collaborate on Web-based or IoT projects
-- 🤔 I’m looking for help with Landing an Internship
+- 🤔 I’m looking for help with in Landing an Internship
 - 💬 Ask me about Anime / Arduino ( :p I am insanely passionate for both )
 - ⚡ Fun fact: Understanding r/Programming memes doesn't make you a developer.